jasoneveleth/voronoi2/README.md

 of a binary tree.
 That works great and is super elegant until you are trying to rearrange the tree in a nontrivial way - like skipping over a node by reassigning pointers.
 To do that it'd be like O(n) or something idk.
-Anyway, I reimplemented everything and now it works (at least for 3 points)!
+Anyway, I reimplemented everything and now it works!

+## Debug

-So, I had a lot of memory issues, luckily valgrind really saved the day here.
-I didn't initialize a lot of fields in structs to NULL, like bnodes and hnodes.
+- I didn't initialize a lot of fields in structs to NULL, like bnodes and hnodes.
 That caused undefined jumping behavior if that memory wasn't right.
 I also forgot to reset the children of the parent's '-\>parent' which was leading to a weird tree.

-## Debug

 - I had the wrong criteria for being an internal node, I said both children need to be null, when what I meant was that one of them needs to be null but not necessarily.
 Also didn't null check.

 - I had the wrong sign for calculating if two vectors formed a right turn, I was calculating if they took a left turn